greatscottgadgets/greatfet-tutorials/gpio.md

 The read() method should return 0, indicating that a low voltage is connected to the input.

-Now disconnect the jumper wire from pin 1 and connect it to VCC (3.3 V) on pin
+Now disconnect the resistor from pin 1 and connect it to VCC (3.3 V) on pin
 2. It should now connect pin 2 to pin 4 on header J1.

 ```python